 Let’s explore the topic of energy in a teaspoon of butter in more detail.
 We’ll also give you data-backed information about how much butter you should be consuming daily.

-Calories in a Teaspoon of Real Butter
+How Many Calories in a Teaspoon of Butter?

 Butter can be salted or unsalted.
 Most people use salted butter for daily use.
 So, real butter implies salted butter.
 A teaspoon of butter contains 34 calories.
 Here’s the macronutrient breakdown of the ingredient.